ashleypittman/mec/README.md

     region: H
 ```

-Finally, it's possible to apply some manual configuration to the CT clams on individual devices, for example if they are configured as 'Monitor' or 'AC Storage'.
+Finally, it's possible to apply some manual configuration to the CT clamps on individual devices, for example if they are configured as 'Monitor' or 'AC Storage'.
 In this way I am able to have mine report figures for my iBoost although it's seen by the Zappi as a AC Battery.
 ```
 house_data:
     <Zaapi serial number>: